 Bathymetry - Select this option if the 3D surface data loaded is Bathymetry/Survey data to be used in the project.

 New Bathymetry Textures - You can change between different textures to be used in 3D view to better illustrate the seabed type e.g. sand or rocks.
-You set this using the drop-down list as shown here:
+We have improved the texture quality and added new texture types that can be applied to the Seabed under “Settings” as shown in the illustration below.
+You set your selection using the drop-down list as shown here:

 As with Bathymetry described above you can also use these new textures for the default seabed rendering in 3D view.
 See the “Settings” options for more information.
-These two (2) new texture settings allows you now to have different textures on both the seabed and the bathymetry as shown in the illustration below using “Sand” for the seabed and “Rocks” for the bathymetry:
+These new texture settings allows you now to have different textures on both the seabed and the bathymetry as shown in the illustration below using:

 You can reset all values to default at any time by pressing the "Reset" button.

 You can delete a layer by clicking the "Delete" button.
 Note!
 This operation cannot be undone.

 You can clone a layer by clicking the "Clone" button.